tfemodules/terraform-aws-tfev4-network/README.md

 * Two "private" subnets placed in the same availability zones as the "public" ones.
 The outgoing Internet traffic is routed via the NAT gateway.
 Incoming Internet traffic is not allowed.
 * (optional) Two "rds" subnets placed in the same availability zones as the "public" and "private" ones.
 These subnets do not have any routing to the Internet.

-Example of how to use the module can be found in the `example/` directory.

 ## Requirements

 The requirements to use the module are: